MicrosoftDocs/win32/desktop-src/Debug/system-error-codes.md

 ---
-Description: Provides links to system error codes defined in the WinError.h header file and is intended for developers. ms.assetid: 4a3a8feb-a05f-4614-8f04-1f507da7e5b7
+description: Provides links to system error codes defined in the WinError.h header file and is intended for developers. ms.assetid: 4a3a8feb-a05f-4614-8f04-1f507da7e5b7
 title: System Error Codes
 ms.topic: article